This section describes the provisions relating to the determination of baby bonus claims and covers the following:

 Act reference: FA(Admin)Act section 40 Claim may be withdrawn

-Claims for baby bonus can be lodged prior to the birth of the child or the date the child is expected to enter the care of the applicant.
+Claims for baby bonus can be lodged prior to the birth of the child or the date the child is expected to enter the care of the individual.
 Where an early claim is made determination must be deferred.
 This is described at 4.1.4.

 If the claim for baby bonus is effective it must be determined.
 If an attempt is made to determine the claim and the claim is not effective, it is taken never to have been made.

 Example: Chris lodged a claim for FTB and baby bonus, but did not complete all the questions on the claim.
-The FAO sent Chris a written request for the rest of the information required to assess her eligibility.
+Centrelink sent Chris a written request for the rest of the information required to assess her eligibility.
 Chris did not respond to the request.
 As the claim is incomplete there is insufficient information available to determine the claim, and the claim is found to be ineffective.
 Once the claim is found to be ineffective it is taken never to have been made.
 If Chris wishes to test her eligibility again she must lodge a new claim.

 Once a determination is made, it remains in force unless changed by a later determination.